prachi-ps/SENTIMENT-ANALYSIS/README.md

 ## Results

-Linear SVM did the best, followed closely by Logistic Regression.
+Logistic Regression did the best, followed closely by Linear SVM.
 Naive Bayes was decent but fell behind on the minority (negative) class.

 ---